Trails Games Guide

 "The overarching Trails series can be divided into the following subseries: Trails in the Sky, Trails from Zero/to Azure, Trails of Cold Steel/into Reverie, and Kuro no Kiseki.
 I recommend starting from the initial title in any of those subseries.
 The locations and main characters are different as well as when the events occur in the timeline."

-With all of that in mind, we would probably recommend either starting with Trails from Zero — the first game in the Crossbell arc — or the first Trails of Cold Steel title.
+With all of that in mind, we would probably recommend either starting with Trails from Zero — the first game in the Crossbell arc — the first Trails of Cold Steel title, or Trails through Daybreak.

 Trails from Zero is a great entry point because of how separated it can feel from the rest of the series — at least initially.
 The city of Crossbell is a unique, memorable setting, and the game's main cast of characters are, at that point in the timeline, all new to the franchise.
 What's more, the Crossbell arc only has two games, making it less demanding than playing through, say, the four Cold Steel games.